Recommendation systems and machine learning: approaches and case studies

 How it works

-Recommendation engines in this category rely on machine learning algorithms, such as clustering models, user-based k-nearest neighbors, matrix factorization, and Bayesian networks, to survey customers’ perceptions of products.
-After identifying customer preferences, an engine will offer items already bought by other users with similar tastes.
-The system can define users via explicit data collection (asking them to compile a list of favorite items and rate previously purchased products) or implicit data collection (scanning user interactions on social media powered by AI as well or monitoring purchases and browsing on ecommerce websites).
+Recommendation engines in this category rely on machine learning algorithms, such as clustering models, regression, user-based k-nearest neighbors, matrix factorization, and Bayesian networks, to survey customers’ perceptions of products.
+After identifying customer preferences for certain products, described via a user-item matrix, the engine will offer items already bought by other users with similar tastes.
+The system can define users via explicit data collection (asking them to compile a list of favorite items and rate previously purchased products) or implicit data collection (scanning user interactions on social media powered by AI or monitoring user behavior like purchases and browsing on ecommerce websites).

 Collaborative filtering